 - Once fully registered, all officers will be given administrative permissions on DSE that will allow them to approve/deny membership requests, view the club's financial information, identify approved drivers, and much more.
 In order to prevent unauthorized users from having these capabilities, the sport club administration must review and approve all officer registrations.
 In short, the Sport Club Office approves officers; officers approve all other members. - Any student may register for any sport club via DoSportsEasy, but doing so is not a guarantee of membership.
 Officers must actively manage the status of all membership requests through the administrative side of DSE. - Participants who are members of multiple clubs must complete a separate registration process for each club of which they are a member. - Sport club officers are required to review and update the status of all membership requests with regularity.
 There are several different statuses that an officer may see when reviewing the roster.
 They are: - Pending Approval this participant has fully completed the registration process on DSE and is ready for approval/disapproval by the sport club officers. - Approved-Active this status is conferred only after a sport club officer has reviewed and approved the membership request.
 All members must have this status prior to ANY sport club activity, including tryouts. - Incomplete this participant has not supplied all of the information required in the registration process.
 Until the participant fully completes all requirements, they may not be approved or disapproved as a member.
 Participants with this status may NOT participate in any club activities, including tryouts. - Approved-Inactive this status should be conferred to all participants who were once approved members of the club, but who are not actively participating in club activities.
-Most often, this status is conferred to members who have graduated, left SUNY Cortland, indicated that they no longer want to be members of the club, or who have been suspended from club activities. - Disapproved this status should be conferred to all students who have been denied membership in the club.
-Examples might include students who were cut during the tryout process or students who registered but who never showed up for an activity.
-Disapproved members should also be archived so as to remove them from the club roster. - Archived participants who were never considered to be active members of the club can be archived for the purpose of removing them from the visible roster.
-Most commonly, this status is reserved for students who are cut during the tryout process or who register as a member of the club but do not show up to any club activities.
+Most often, this status is conferred to members who have graduated, left SUNY Cortland, indicated that they no longer want to be members of the club, or who have been suspended from club activities. - Archived participants who are not members and who were never considered to be active members of the club can be archived for the purpose of removing them from the visible roster.
+Most commonly, this status is reserved for students who are cut during the tryout process or who register as a member of the club but do not show up to any club activities. - Disapproved this status should not be used; students who are not members and who were never active members of the club should simply be archived so as to remove them from the club roster.